marcosmrai/mraimundo/content/project/credit/index.md

 ---
-title: Fair and Interpretable Credit Scoring
+title: Fair and Transparent Credit Scoring
 summary: The goal of this project is to build an automatic credit scoring system that uses mobile and socio-economical data to promote finance inclusion.
 tags:
   - Credit Scoring